 The discussion began by talking about how to spot disengaged learners.
 Many people commented that at one level this is fairly easy.
 There are pupils who are chronically disengaged and are a very noticeable entity within the classroom.
-However, there are times when pupils become disengaged for short periods within a lesson with may go unnoticed and they can miss key information and learning as a result.
-Naturally there are a lot of shades of grey in between and it is vital to understand why this disengagement happens.
+However, there are times when pupils become disengaged for short periods within a lesson with may go unnoticed and they can miss key information and learn as a result.
+Naturally, there are a lot of shades of grey in between and it is vital to understand why this disengagement happens.

 Many UKEdChatters commented that the pace of the lesson was important to keep learners engaged.
 Others mentioned that pair and group work is important, while others disagreed and said that group work was an opportunity to go off task.
-It was also commented that ‘lecture’ lessons where the teacher is doing most of the talking is unlikely to maintain the engagement of the ‘audience’.
+It was also commented that ‘lecture’ lessons where the teacher is doing most of the talking are unlikely to maintain the engagement of the ‘audience’.

 Understanding the root of disengagement is the first step to regaining engagement.
-There are a multitude of factors involved, and home life, peer interaction, peer pressure and insecurity were all mentioned for chronic disengagement.
-Chatters talked about the emotional baggage that pupils bring with them as a comment cause of short term disengagement issues.
+There is a multitude of factors involved, and home life, peer interaction, peer pressure and insecurity were all mentioned for chronic disengagement.
+Chatters talked about the emotional baggage that pupils bring with them as a comment cause of short-term disengagement issues.
 Lastly, a fascinating discussion about whether the pupils were right to be disengaged in some classrooms.
 If the teaching is dull and seemingly not relevant to your situation, would you be engaged in that lesson?
 A teacher who is always honing their skills needs to reflect on their own practice to see how they can improve engagement.
-On this point, many chatters spoke about the subject matter and curriculum needing to be engaging for pupils – Many people said that currently it isn’t and is too exam focused.
+On this point, many chatters spoke about the subject matter and curriculum needs to be engaging for pupils – Many people said that currently it isn’t and is too exam focused.

 The discussion moved on to ask advice about who to deal with pupils who move from disengaged to disruptive.
 Once again, participants spoke about knowing root causes and dealing with those, rather than the consequences.
 However, many UKEdChatters commented that once disruption had occurred the teacher needs to follow the behaviour management policy of the school.
 See the archive for all the advice offered in this part of the discussion.

-Lastly, participants discussion how to keep learners engaged.
+Lastly, participants discussed how to keep learners engaged.
 One chatter commented that teachers must adapt the timetable to the pupils’ circadian rhythm and account for lulls and peaks in performance.
 A number of participants spoke about using technology to engage learners with digital tools.
-However, many UKEdChatters commented that the best why to engage learners is to be engaging, make them part of the learning process, and make it relevant.
+However, many UKEdChatters commented that the best way to engage learners is to be engaging, make them part of the learning process, and make it relevant.